1974 National Soccer League season: Cup

 The cup tournament was a separate contest from the rest of the season in which all nineteen teams took part.
 The tournament would conclude in a two-legged match final for the Cup.

 Finals

 Canadian Open Cup

-The Canadian Open Cup was a tournament organized by the National Soccer League in 1971 where the NSL champion would face the Challenge Trophy winners to determine the best team throughout the country.
-The 1974 edition served as a qualifier match to determine the Canadian representative to the CONCACAF Champions' Cup.
-Serbian White Eagles were the NSL representative for the 1974 competition while their opponents were Calgary Springer Kickers, who were the Alberta Cup, and Challenge Trophy titleholders.
+The Canadian Open Cup was a tournament organized by the National Soccer League in 1971, where the NSL champion would face the Challenge Trophy winners to determine the best team throughout the country.
+The 1974 edition served as a qualifier match to determine the Canadian representative for the CONCACAF Champions' Cup.
+Serbian White Eagles were the NSL representative for the 1974 competition, while their opponents were Calgary Springer Kickers, who were the Alberta Cup and Challenge Trophy titleholders.